Azure Monitoring Tools

 What are Azure monitoring tools?

 Azure monitoring tools analyze the performance and overall wellbeing of your system.
-They seamlessly connect each part and they monitor application dependencies and overall performance from either on-premises or cloud providers.
+They seamlessly connect each part and they monitor application dependencies and monitor the overall application performance from either on-premises or cloud providers.

 Azure monitoring tools systematically organize services and generate logs from across many different Azure services.
 This creates an easy-to-navigate centralized space to provide visibility and deliver metrics for applications that do not necessarily utilize only a traditional on-premises server.